ggchd947/site-new/content/archive.md

 **2025, March - Finished reading The Epistle of Polycarp to the Philippians**

 **2025, March - Finished reading The Martyrdom of Polycarp**

+**2025, April - Finished reading A Complete Guide to The Divine Liturgy: A Step-by-Step Guide to the Orthodox Liturgy of Saint John Chrysostom**